 UK Stocks-Factors to watch on July 3

-July 3 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 6 points higher at 6,246 on Friday, according to financial bookmakers.
+July 3 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 6 points higher at 6,246 on Friday, according to financial bookmakers, with futures FFIc1 up 0.3% ahead of cash markets open.

-* RIO TINTO: Rio Tinto RIO.AX cut estimated reserves at its underground copper mine extension in Mongolia and confirmed it would face delays and higher costs after ground instability forced it to redesign its mine plan.
+* LAND SECURITIES: Land Securities LAND.L said like-for-like sales at its shopping centres was at 80% of the level achieved last year in the two weeks since non-essential retail reopened in England.

-* RIO TINTO: Turquoise Hill Resources Ltd TRQ.TO said it has decided to defer further discussions on any interim funding arrangements with Rio Tinto RIO.L for its Mongolian copper project.
+* CMC MARKETS: Online trading platform CMC Markets CMCX.L said its 2021 earnings will exceed the upper end of market consensus.

-* UK FACTORIES: British factories are increasingly planning to lay off workers, a warning sign for the economy as it tries to recover from the coronavirus pandemic, an industry survey showed.
+* HSBC: HSBC Holdings Plc HSBA.L said it would make new investments in its wealth management and insurance operations in mainland China.

-* QUARANTINE RULE: Britain's government will lift its COVID-19 quarantine requirement for people arriving in England from countries including Germany, France, Spain and Italy from July 10.
+* AMIGO: British lender Amigo AMGO.L said it had extended a deadline with the Financial Conduct Authority to deal with a backlog of customer complaints and set aside more money to settle them.

-* SHELL: Oil majors Eni ENI.MI and Royal Dutch Shell RDSa.L were aware that most of the money they spent to buy a Nigerian oilfield in 2011 would go in corrupt payments to politicians and officials, a prosecutor said.
+* QUARANTINE RULE: Quarantine rules for people arriving in England from around 50 countries will be lifted, transport minister Grant Shapps said.

 * GOLD: Gold was flat, trading in a narrow $4 range on Friday, as worries over surging coronavirus cases globally and lingering trade tensions between the United States and China overshadowed strong U.S. jobs data.